arschles/www/content/modules5.md

 That's pretty much it!
 There have been other dependency managers out there prior to modules, but I'm gonna leave out the history here unless it's relevant to the present technology.

->If you're unfamiliar, `ELI5` stands for "explain like I'm 5" - I borrowed this acronym from the [subreddit](https://www.reddit.com/r/explainlikeimfive/)
+>If you're unfamiliar, `ELI5` stands for "explain like I'm 5"

 ## How Do Get Started? 🚀